-Proposals 4 through 6 and 8 through 13 are items required to be approved by shareholders periodically under the Act and generally do not have an analogous requirement under U.S. law.
+Proposals 3, 4, and 6 through 11 are items required to be approved by shareholders periodically under the Act and generally do not have an analogous requirement under U.S. law.
 As such, while these proposals may be familiar and routine to shareholders accustomed to being shareholders of companies incorporated in England and Wales, other shareholders may be less familiar with these routine proposals and should review and consider each proposal carefully.